gsora/clipocket/README.md

 	42) extended title
 	clipocket> read 42

-	**At this point, the Instapaper HTML will be parsed, formatted and displayed into man** **When the user exit from the page, a menu will ask what to do with the link**
+	**At this point, the Readability HTML will be parsed, formatted and displayed into man** **When the user exit from the page, a menu will ask what to do with the link**

 	(A)rchive, (D)elete, (S)tar: